 - Arrive on time and stay for the duration of class.
 Late arrivals and early departures are disruptive and reduce the quality of instruction for all students.
 If you must miss class, please obtain handouts from the web site and obtain notes from another class member.
-You are not required to contact me in the event of an absence. - Please turn off audible cell phones, pagers and watch alarms for the duration of class. - Remove the temptation of peeking at your cellphone during class --- put it in your bag and leave it there until break. - Unless we are viewing online materials together, computers are to remain closed for the duration of class.
+You are not required to contact me in the event of an absence. - Please turn off audible cell phones, pagers and watch alarms for the duration of class. - Remove the temptation of peeking at your cellphone during class --- put it in your bag and leave it there until break.
+Trust me --- when you look at your cellphone whether it is on the desk or in your lap, it is very visible from the front of the room and research shows that even having it within reach disrupts your learning and concentration.
+I will deduct class participation points for it and will not hesitate to call on you if you are doing this.
+You will have time during breaks to review messages. - Unless we are viewing online materials together, computers are to remain closed for the duration of class.
 Bring a paper copy of your case analysis notes to support class discussion.
+Take notes by hand --- there is compelling scientific evidence that this significantly enhances learning and retention.
+I will tell you in advance when you will need to use laptops during class.